Does light therapy for acne work? Experts explain the science as our beauty editor tries it

 What is light therapy?

-I’ve had a few LED treatments at the end of posh facials, and have always enjoyed them but couldn’t really pinpoint any difference it made to my skin - it was hard to differentiate what the light had done as opposed to all the other steps like massage, serums, and peels.
-The whole thing made me shrug if I’m honest.
+I’ve had a few LED treatments at the end of posh facials and have always enjoyed them, but couldn’t really pinpoint any difference it made to my skin – it was hard to differentiate what the light had done as opposed to all the other steps like massage, serums and peels.
+The whole thing made me shrug, if I’m being completely honest.

-Then I visited pro facialist to the stars, Shane Cooper.
-Cooper transforms the faces of A-listers like Sienna Miller, Phoebe Dynevor and Hannah Waddingham.
-I knew I was in safe hands (I practically dove onto his treatment bed from the front door), but it was when we started talking about light therapy for acne that everything started to click.
+Then I visited pro facialist to the stars, Shane Cooper, who transforms the faces of A-listers like Sienna Miller, Phoebe Dynevor and Hannah Waddingham.
+I knew I was in safe hands – I practically dove onto his treatment bed from the door – but it was when we started talking about light therapy for acne that everything started to click.

 Time for the science bit.
-I spoke to Dr Dennis Gross, a dermatologist and dermatological surgeon who explained it simply.
-“Our cells have receptors for LED exactly like they do for other active ingredients like retinol.”
-He continues, “Just how traditional ingredients connect to receptors and stimulate collagen production, LED is a catalyst for stimulating our skin’s own natural collagen production and reducing inflammation.”
+I spoke to Dr Dennis Gross, a dermatologist and dermatological surgeon who knows a lot about light therapy.
+“Our cells have receptors for LED exactly like they do for other active ingredients, like retinol," he explains.
+"Just as traditional ingredients connect to receptors and stimulate collagen production, LED is a catalyst for stimulating our skin’s own natural collagen production and reducing inflammation.”

-The various colors of LED lights each have a different use:
+The various colours of LED lights each have a different use:

 • Red light: Sends signals to skin cells to stimulate collagen production, while also calming inflammation.